griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/07_method.md

 We can now add the logic to the method that defines how we use the parameters we've just passed.
 Using a parameter within a Griptape Tool is pretty straightforward, you just access it with `params["values"][PARAMATER]`.
 For example, if I want the name of the method we passed, I can do `params["values"]["method"]`.
 Or if I want the parameters, I can query `params["values"]["params"]`.

-So in this method we're going to do the following:
+So in this method, we're going to do the following:

 1. Get the name of the method passed, and use that to find the _ShotGrid method object_ that we will be able to call (`sg.find`, `sg.delete`, `sg.update`, etc).
 2. Get the parameters.